 Do gold stocks pay dividends?

 Some do — though most gold stock dividend yields are relatively low.
-In fact, all but one of our top 12 gold stocks pay dividends with dividend yields ranging between 0.25% and 1.45%.
+In fact, all our top 11 gold stocks pay dividends.

 Are there Gold ETFs?